Mithadon/obsidian-color-folders-files/README.md

 The aim is to provide a more robust, customizeable, plugin-based solution inspired by .css snippet applications like https://github.com/CyanVoxel/Obsidian-Colored-Sidebar.

 Tested with Obsidian's default theme on Windows and Android.
-Compatible with the Iconize plugin, but the custom icon color must be re-applied if you want it to be different from the text.
+Compatible with the Iconize plugin, which takes precedence (default icon colors are changed with text, while defined icon colors remain).

 New in version 1.2.0:
 - Added 'Remove styling' button